 From the United States and Europe to Australia and the wider Asia Pacific region, there is stasis in policy reform.
 The mighty clash of corporate interests frustrates rational and fair-minded policy-making at every turn.
 Grand plans of new political leadership are whittled away to nothing.
 Indeed, policy is increasingly outsourced to consultants, often to the Big Four global accounting giants.
 They are too big to fail yet conflicted; preaching to government on the one hand, advising their multinational clients on the other.

 The rise of dark money power begs public scrutiny.
 It requires public regulation and control of the world’s most powerful corporate institutions.
-That’s why the Sydney Democracy Network, in cooperation with michaelwest.com.au, is launching an intensive year-long series of seminars, workshops and public lectures, and a weekly column, Dark Money, all targeted at the threats to democracy posed by dark money, and how best to hold arbitrary corporate power to account.
+That’s why the Sydney Democracy Network, in cooperation with michaelwest.com.au, is launching an intensive year-long series of seminars, workshops and public lectures at the University of Sydney, and a weekly column, Dark Money on The Conversation, all targeted at the threats to democracy posed by dark money, and how best to hold arbitrary corporate power to account.

 It is an urgent task, especially at this time of digital upheaval.
 Mainstream media is cratering before our eyes, desperate, as its power recedes and its capacity to fund investigative journalism, even basic journalism, shrinks.

 There is hope though.
 In its place, the democracy of social media has sprung up.
 It reveals corruption and enables civic movements to flourish.
 Dark money is the new battleground.
 It is no pitched battle.
 As befits the age, this new sphere of digital combat in support of corporate accountability is perpetually shifting, in shape and direction.